frnsys/scanmap/readme.md

-App is broken down by location, which is just a key identifying a location, e.g. `NY`.
+App is broken down by location, which is just a key identifying a location, e.g. `ny`.

 # Overview